projectcontour/contour/design/default-global-rate-limit-policy.md

 ```

-HTTPProxy processor will check this flag and won't attach the default global rate limit policy as a global rate limit policy in case it is set to `false`.
+HTTPProxy processor will check this flag and won't attach the default global rate limit policy as a global rate limit policy in case it is set to `true`.
 If `virtualhost` defines its own global `rateLimitPolicy`, `defaultGlobalRateLimitPolicy` won't be considered at all.

 ## Compatibility